-We have designed & manufactured various control systems (camera lifting rigs - 1 for VW Toureg (National Treasure 2) 1 for Quad-bike use (via remote Preston FIZ control).
+We have developed various control systems (camera lifting rigs - 1 for VW Toureg (National Treasure 2) 1 for Quad-bike use (via remote Preston FIZ control).

 We made/programmed the motor control system for the roof opening system used in the Batman Tumbler Batmobile (Batman Begins).

-We also currently manufacture power readout modules for helicopter power control systems.
+We also currently produce our power readout modules for helicopter power control systems.